cactoes/league_client_interface/README.md

 # League client interface
-A league client connector in interface style (dunno if interfaces is the correct word) <br />
+A league client connector in interface style (dunno if interfaces is the correct word), you can use this to interact with the leauge client <br />
 the "scripts" in the modules folder were made by me (lcc was cloned and modified), so no documentation on that

 # Documentation